ObernhumerMichael/crypto_strategies/NOTEBOOK.md

 This also means that the angle of the linear regression from the OBV is negative.

 The fault lies at the tight condition of $RSI < 20$ for buying.
-Because this condition mostly occures at the bottom of a downtrend or during a strong and long downtrend.
+Because this condition mostly occurs at the bottom of a downtrend or during a strong and long downtrend.

 **Note:**
 Other types of applications of the OBV have not been explored yet.